CatLibWilk/Lynda-Learning/docker/notes.md

         - use `volumes-from`
             - so if one container has some data in it, then run another and get its volumes
                 - `docker run -it --volumes-from [container_with_data] ubuntu bash`

+- Registries
+    - registries are pieces of software that manage and distribute images
+    - search with `docker search [keyword]`
+    - log in with `docker login` then `docker pull [imagename]` to get image